ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 ### 6.3.
 The SudokuSolver Class

-This class needs to be **static**.
+Note that this class is **static**.
 As a result, each field and method also needs to be **static**.
 A method stub has been provided for each method.
 In addition, you will need to add a **private** field.
 We describe each of these members in what follows.

 #### 6.3.1. private field